How Does the Dehumidification Process Work?

 One of the most popular types of dehumidifiers is a desiccant dehumidifier, which uses a desiccant wheel and doesn’t call for energy-intensive refrigeration.
 This wheel is filled with silica, the same moisture-absorbing material you often find in white packets with sensitive products like medication and electronics.

-Process air, or the air being pulled into the dehumidifier, is pulled through the wheel via a fan system.
-Moisture from the process air gets absorbed — i.e., sticks to another molecule — into the silica, sending dry air back out into the space through an output vent.
+Process air, or the air pulled into the dehumidifier, is pulled through the wheel via a fan system.
+Moisture from the process air gets absorbed — i.e., sticks to another molecule — into the silica, sending dry air back into the space through an output vent.

 When the heated reactivation air moves through the wheel, the silica releases its moisture back into it.
 The air remains humid, but it serves the important job of returning the silica to a moisture-absorbing state that can again dehumidify the incoming process air.
 Desiccant dehumidifiers can, of course, feature a few different designs, but for the most part, reactivation air moves opposite to the process air stream.